vaimo/entrust-lumen/README.md

 You can also publish the configuration for this package to further customize table names and model namespaces.
 Just use `php artisan vendor:publish` and a `entrust.php` file will be created in your app/config directory.

+Note: You may need to install [lumen-vendor-publish](https://github.com/laravelista/lumen-vendor-publish) to publish the `entrust.php` file.

 ### User relation to roles

 Now generate the Entrust migration: